 Real Life Opportunities for Triangular Arbitrage

 Due to the size of the foreign currency exchange market, opportunities for this form of arbitrage are few and far between.
 This is due to the high competition that exists in the market, resulting in a constant correction of inefficiencies.
-Even in the rare cases that such opportunities arise, they disappear in seconds or milliseconds.
+Even in the rare cases where such opportunities arise, they disappear in seconds or milliseconds.

 In order to exploit such opportunities, traders make use of automated algorithms that have the capacity to execute required trades within the limited time frame.